Shishijimicin A: DNA-cleaving mechanism

-Shishijimicin A binds to the minor groove of double-stranded DNA (DsDNA) and where its β-carboline moiety intercalates into the DNA.
+Shishijimicin A binds to the minor groove of double-stranded DNA (DsDNA) where its β-carboline moiety intercalates into the DNA.
 The unbound linker regions of DNA in the process of interphase and metaphase are open to binding by binders such as shishijimicin A. These regions lack protective histone proteins throughout the eukaryotic cell cycle.
-This dsDNA cleavage visualized and low selection probability for sequences by shishijimicin A may attribute to its cytotoxic properties.
+This dsDNA cleavage and low selection probability for sequences by shishijimicin A may attribute to its cytotoxic properties.

-Shishijimicin A exhibits IS cytotoxic towards HeLa cells, where the IC50 values are in the range between 1.8-6.9 pM.
+Shishijimicin A exhibits cytotoxicity towards HeLa cells, with IC50 values between 1.8 and 6.9 pM.